 The Great Benefits Of Restricted Stock And RSUs

 Podcast included: In addition to reading this article, you can listen to our interview of the author and see our short video on restricted stock/RSU basics.
 For more interviews with our expert contributors, see our podcasts page.

-After reading this article, test your knowledge with a fun, free quiz on this topic
+After reading this article, test your knowledge with a fun, interactive quiz on restricted stock and RSUs

 Your company may no longer be granting you stock options, or may be granting fewer than before.
 Instead, you may be receiving restricted stock (or restricted stock units, commonly called RSUs).
 While these grants don't give you the same potentially life-altering, wealth-building upside as stock options, they have benefits you will grow to appreciate.
 (In this article and elsewhere on this website, the term "restricted stock" includes RSUs unless they are mentioned separately.)

 The value of stock options depends on how much (or whether) your company's stock price rises above the price on the grant date.
 By contrast, restricted stock has value at vesting even if the stock price has not moved since grant (or even if it has dropped).

 Depending on your attitude toward risk and your experience with swings in your company's stock price, the certainty of your restricted stock's value can be appealing.
 By contrast, stock options have great upside potential but can be "underwater" (i.e. having a market price lower than the exercise price).
 This is why restricted stock is often granted to a newly hired executive.
 It may be awarded as a hiring bonus or to make up for compensation and benefits, including in-the-money options and nonqualified retirement benefits, forfeited by leaving a prior employer.